 WWE has averted this with regards to its female performers.
-African-American females make up a large majority of the roster as they include Alicia Fox, Kharma, Cameron Lynn, Naomi Knight and the mixed race Layla El.
+For a stretch, African-American females made up the majority of the roster as it include Alicia Fox, Kharma, Cameron Lynn, Naomi Knight and the mixed race Layla El.
 Alicia Fox has also been paired with many white superstars though in 2012 they did start putting her with black superstars like Booker T and JTG.

 Throughout much of the 2000s, however, WWE played the trope straight.
 The latte-colored Layla was the only Diva of African descent for quite a while (except for Booker T's wife Sharmell, and she was not a wrestler for most of her career).
 At the same time, interestingly, WWE offered up blonde Caucasian Divas - Stacy Keibler, Kelly Kelly, Maryse Ouellet - who were relatively dark-skinned.
 With the Spicy Latina Divas (most of them relatively light-skinned or even of mixed blood) added to the mix, one gets the sense that WWE in the past decade was aiming for an Ambiguously Brown collective portrait of its women's division.

 Again averted with WWE Tough Enough where two of the three contestants that got signed were African-American and the third was Puerto Rican.